prust/sti-pg-example/README.md

 ## Afterword

 I hope the above example made the Tiled Lua format clearer and more approachable.
-While it is certainly possible to ignore this format and the STI library and to instead create your own table format for procedurally-generated terrain, there are advantages to using the STI library, since has become a bit of a standard in the LÖVE community and many libraries, tutorials and example code use it or interoperate well with it.
+While it is certainly possible to ignore this format and the STI library and to instead create your own table format for procedurally-generated terrain, there are advantages to using the STI library, since it has become a bit of a standard in the LÖVE community and many libraries, tutorials and example code use it or interoperate well with it.